 Sometimes, an Arizona certificate of title gets lost or destroyed or becomes unreadable.
 When this happens, you can apply for a duplicate title by submitting a Title and Registration Application to your local DMV.
 You'll also need to pay a $4 replacement fee and be required to show a photo ID.

 It sounds easy, but it's not always that simple.
 In some cases, you'll also be required to show proof of ownership.
 This is most common in cases in which the title has been lost or stolen or contains incorrect information.
-If you aren't elligible for a duplicate certificate of title, you might need to get an Arizona Bonded Title.
+If you aren't eligible for a duplicate certificate of title, you might need to get an Arizona Bonded Title.

 How to get an Arizona Bonded Title